Sarah Ferguson comes to son-in-law Jack Brooksbank’s defense following boat photos

 Sarah Ferguson has come to her son-in-law Jack Brooksbank’s defense after photos showed him on a boat with three women in Capri.
-While on BBC One’s The One Show, the Duchess of York insisted that her daughter Princess Eugenie ’s husband was “doing his job.”
+While on BBC One’s The One Show, the Duchess of York insisted that her daughter Princess Eugenie’s husband was “doing his job.”

 Sarah Ferguson says Princess Diana would be proud of ‘wonderful wives’ sons chose: ‘Each has got her own voice’